ohbarye/ohbarye.github.io/src/cv/en.md

 ## Summary

 Software Engineer with extensive experience in full-cycle development, ranging from robust development of payment and banking systems with Ruby and Go to SPA/MPA development using React.
 My strengths lie in software design within System of Record domains and implementing solutions with a focus on performance and scalability.
 I actively contribute to the engineering community through OSS projects and technical presentations.
-(See [Personal Projects](#personal-projects), [Public Output](#public-output))
+For additional information, please see [Public Output](#public-output).

 I have also served as an Engineering Manager in organizations of 20-60 engineers, gaining substantial experience and expertise in team design, project management, recruitment, corporate branding, culture building, and community activities.